Sz-Tim/isRev/ms/msDraft.md

 \newpage

-# I. Introduction
+# Introduction
-## History or value of elevational studies generally
 To disentangle the factors that shape species richness, it is essential to first thoroughly explore the patterns of richness [@Rahbek1995; @Lomolino2001].
 Elevational gradients provide useful study systems to investigate these patterns and drivers [@McCain2009; @McCain2010].
-Mountains, occurring on every continent, act as compact, globally replicated systems that vary across many characteristics hypothesized as richness drivers, including climate, history, and geography [@Rahbek1995; @Lomolino2001; @McCaGryt2010].
+Mountains, occurring on every continent, act as compact, globally replicated systems that vary across many characteristics that may drive richness, including climate, history, and geography [@Rahbek1995; @Lomolino2001; @McCaGryt2010].
 Detailing how communities change across elevational gradients, and across taxonomic levels, can yield insight into the underlying processes shaping biodiversity at a broad scale.

-## Value of studying insects
 Despite comprising the majority of animal species, insects have not received much focus in such macroecological studies [@DF2010].
-However, the astonishing array of insect diversity suggests that no picture of biodiversity would be complete without insects.
+However, with the astonishing array of insect diversity, no picture of biodiversity would be complete without including insects.
 Furthermore, understanding the processes underlying insect diversity may yield valuable insights into the processes that shape patterns biodiversity more broadly.
-Ants have a number of advantages to global studies of diversity.
+Ants have a number of advantages for global studies of diversity.
 As predators, competitors, scavengers, and dispersers, they have major ecological impacts in a wide variety of systems [@HollWils1990].
 In contrast to many insect taxa, the individuals used for identification are wingless, restricting their movement from the nest and reducing the impact of accidentals.
-Additionally, because of the historic interest in ants across many decades **CITE**, there is a firmer baseline for comparisons across time and ants have been relatively well-described taxonomically.
+Additionally, because of the historic interest in ants across many decades **CITE**, they have been relatively well-described taxonomically and there is a firmer baseline for comparisons across time.
 Nevertheless, we know little about the ranges and less about the basic natural history of many species [@Lanan2014].

-## Challenge
-Understanding the patterns/distribution/characteristics of biodiversity necessitates a comprehensive, global perspective.
+Understanding the distribution of biodiversity necessitates a comprehensive, global perspective.
-Here, I review the previous work on ant richness and communities along elevational gradients across the globe.
+Here, I review the work to date on ant richness and communities along elevational gradients across the globe.
 Then, using well-sampled elevational datasets, I investigate patterns of ant richness and beta diversity across taxonomic resolutions.
-Finally, I explore how ant nesting habits and dietary specialization varies across elevations.
+Finally, I explore patterns of the elevational ranges of ant species.

-# II.
-Datasets
+# Datasets
-## Literature search
 To identify ant elevational distribution datasets at local spatial scales, I performed a literature search with Web of Knowledge and Google Scholar, using combinations of the keywords 'ant', 'elevation\*', 'altitud\*', 'gradient', 'diversity', and 'insect'.
 This search primarily returned studies along discrete elevational transects with sampling sites interspersed along the gradient.
 To identify ant elevational distribution datasets at regional spatial scales, I searched for publications with 'ants of' in the title.